If you want to lead a nonprofit, run for public office, or head a government agency, Fels can give you the tools to achieve your goals.

 The Core Competencies (4 courses)

-- Politics and Public Leadership
+- Policy Making and Public Institutions

-- Public Financial Management
+- Financial Management of Government and Nonprofit Institutions

-Contracting, Nonprofit Financial Management or Quantitative Tools for
+- Finance and Analysis Requirement (Advanced Budgeting, Public Investment Banking, Infrastructure, Contracting, Nonprofit Financial Management or Quantitative Tools for

 The Capstone (1 course)